bottari/scritti/README.md

 ---

-## 🤖 **New: Agent Mercury — Local Speech-Enabled LLM Agent**
+## 🤖 **Agent Mercury — Local Speech-Enabled LLM Agent**

-A new addition to the repository: **Agent Mercury**, a fully local, speech-enabled LLM agent built on my merged GPT-2 fine-tuned poetry model.
+This section contains the scaffolding for: **Agent Mercury**, a fully local, speech-enabled LLM agent built on my merged GPT-2 fine-tuned poetry model.

 This agent demonstrates how to combine **local model inference**, **offline STT & TTS**, **memory-bounded conversational context**, and **agent-style prompting** into a cohesive interactive tool.
 It also reflects real model-ops considerations like device-aware loading, error handling, and multimodal input.